cececlar/protected_routes_cda/README.md

 - If not, you can manually add one.
 JAWSDB_URL & the above connection string will be the key value pair.
 Enter them in the text box.​
 - In your Heroku configuration variables, add a config variable called JWT_SECRET and set it as equal to anything.
 - Go to the Buildpacks section under settings tab.
 Click on 'Add buildpack' and search for nodejs.
 Add it as your buildpack.
 You should see Heroku/nodejs once you have it successfully added.​
-- In your `server/.env` file, add the following:
+- Update your `.env` file, to the following:

 ```
 JWT_SECRET="anything"